frederikgram/N-Step-Q-Learning-for-Tic-Tac-Toe/README.md

 This implementation utilizes the N-step Q-learning algorithm, which is an extension of the standard Q-learning algorithm.
 N-Step in the context of Tic-Tac-Toe means that the agent will learn from the outcome of the game after N moves, and not after the completion of a game.
 This is done to reduce the amount of time it takes for the agent to learn the optimal policy.

-The purpose of this application is to assist in the analysis of agent performance, over a set of hyperparameters.
+The purpose of this application is to assist in the analysis of agent performance over a set of hyperparameters.
 The following graph showcases each configuration of hyperparameters as a block with three graphs, and will automatically adjust to any number of configurations given to the application.

 ## Example